 Masters of Illusion: The Supreme Court and the Religion Clauses (NYU Press 2007).

 Law and Religion, A Reader: Concepts, Cases, and Theory (Thomson/West 2004) & Teachers Manual.
 Second Edition & Teachers Manual (2008).
 Third Edition in Progress, expected 2014.

 Religion and the State in American Law (work in progress) (Cambridge Univ.
 Press, expected publication 2015) (with the late Boris Bittker & Scott Idelman).
 This project is supported by a substantial grant from the Lilly Endowment.

 Employment Discrimination Law (Prentice Hall 2005)(with Pamela Sumners & Janis McDonald).

 School Prayer and Discrimination: The Civil Rights of Religious Minorities and Dissenters (Northeastern University Press 1999, paperback edition 2001).

 Religion and the Law in American History, in The Columbia Guide to Religion in American History (Paul Harvey & Edward Blum, eds., Columbia Univ.
-Press, forthcoming 2009).
+Press, 2012).

 Michigan Constitutional Law, in Essays in Michigan Legal History (Paul Finkelman & Martin Hershock, eds., Ohio Univ.
 Press 2006) (This book received an award from the Historical Society of Michigan).